Industrial Pretreatment Program

 The Industrial Pretreatment Program is located at the city's wastewater treatment facility.

-Certain types of industries with the potential to discharge pollutants are regulated through an industrial discharge permit system.
+Certain types of industrial and commercial industries with the potential to discharge pollutants are regulated through an industrial discharge permit system.
 A discharge permit is required for significant industrial users.
 Businesses are considered as significant industrial users if they:

 - Discharge an average of 25,000 gallons or more of processed wastewater per day;